• Skip to primary navigation

 Stabilization of Containerization

 While ColdFusion 2021 brought sweeping changes to the realm of containerization, modularizing everything as if reforging ancient tools into new shapes, ColdFusion 2023 has taken those advancements and tempered them like fine steel.
-These features have been stabilized to make deployments easier and more efficient, the work of steady hands and keen minds.
+These features have been stabilized to make deployments more straightforward and more efficient, the work of steady hands and keen minds.

 “In 2023, we've just stabilized a lot of that stuff,” declared the wise Mark Takata, like a seasoned ranger recounting his latest journey.
 “We've continued to keep the sizes small.”